Todanov/GithubUsers-React-Hoks-/README.md

+This project has been developed using React Js.=)
+The state is controlled by the Hooks.
+This is a app for getting to know hooks.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)

 ## Available Scripts